What is constructive dismissal?

-In employment law, constructive dismissal refers to a case when an employee is forced to resign from their position due to their employer’s behaviour.
+In employment law, constructive dismissal refers to a case when an employee is forced to resign from their position due to the employer committing a serious breach of contract.

 Although the term is named constructive ‘dismissal’, no dismissal actually takes place.
 Instead, the actions of the employer undermine the employment relationship to a point where the employee feels they have no alternative but to resign.